 5 Interview Questions to Assess Emotional Intelligence.
 Emotional intelligence is more than just a buzzword.

 There's a number of devices and a wealth of software that enable us to conduct business, communicate, and engage with one another over vast distances at the touch of a button.
 A great example of this is Skype, the video chat and voice call service.
+Skype allows you to call contacts using your laptop, tablet or smartphone and talk to them face to face - well, nearly.
 Body Language in an interview.
 View the below video from Estelle James, Director at Robert Half, to get some top tips on how to effectively present yourself in an interview.

 The words coming out of your mouth are only half of the battle during a job interview, as your body language will also play a key role too, so it's vitally important that you get it right in order to boost your prospects.
 A lot of our movements are subconscious and can often come from nerves.
 To cut them at the source, you need to feel as prepared as possible before you even get to the interview.
 Nerves aren't the only things that can lead to less than positive body language, of course, so it's worth knowing what you should and shouldn't be doing when you find yourself in a job interview situation.

 Once you are called in, the first impression is important – if the interviewer offers their hand to you, ensure that your handshake isn't too tight or too weak, and try to make sure that you maintain eye contact whilst you greet them.
 Expert reveals the best questions to ask during a job interview.
 Asking why the previous person who held the job left is among the best questions candidates can ask during an interview with potential employers, an expert has said.